tempo11

 Paradigm plans to make Tempo an Ethereum L2 according to Dan Robinson from Paradigm.

-Mainnet launch targeted for Q1 2025, date to be announced.
+Mainnet launch targeted for Q1 2025.

 Tempo partners or integrates with Bridge (Stripe's stablecoin infrastructure platform) as referenced in discussion of trusted fintech approaches to decentralized finance.